grooleivsgard/Cinema-Bookings/README.md

-# Oblig3
-Gro Elisabeth Sørum Oleivsgard s344222@oslomet.no
+# Cinema Bookings with database storage